rschuetzler/datacom-labs/Exercise 6 - TCP & UDP/Exercise 6 - Submission.md

 6. How many bytes of data were sent (hint: find the message in Wireshark and look at the "Data" section).

+### TCP & UDP long messages

+1. The `netcat` program can be used to transfer the contents of files between machines.
+You transferred a large file to the stdout (aka the terminal) on Alice's computer using the `netcat [ip] [port] < filename.txt` syntax on Bob.
+If you had typed `netcat -l [port] > filename.txt` on Alice, that output would have gone into a file.
+Would TCP or UDP be better used for a file transfer like this? and why?
+2. What

 ### Critical thinking

 1. What are two important differences between TCP and UDP when sending short messages?